Polygonal functional calculus for operators with finite peripheral spectrum: Polygonal functional calculus and -Ritt operators

 which proves the bounded $H^\infty(E_s)$ functional calculus. \end{proof}

 Theorem \ref{thPolyHI} above was stated and proved for Ritt operators in \cite[Proposition 7.7]{LM1}.
 The multi-point version considered here required a different proof.

 \begin{remark} Recall that if $X=H$ is a Hilbert space, any bounded subset of $B(H)$ is automatically $R$-bounded.
 Hence any Ritt$_E$ operator $T\in B(H)$ is automatically $R$-Ritt$_E$.
 It therefore follows from Corollary \ref{Main1} that if $T\in B(H)$ is a polynomially bounded Ritt$_E$ operator, then it admits a bounded polygonal functional calculus.
 This Hilbertian case, which was the motivation to undertake this work, is due to de Laubenfels \cite[Theorem 4.4, $(a)\Rightarrow (b)$]{dL}.
-It is also implicit in \cite[Theorem 5.5]{FMI} by Franks-McIntosh.
+It is also implicit in the Franks-McIntosh result \cite[Theorem 5.5]{FMI}.
 Note that Proposition \ref{DecPri} relies on \cite[Proposition 6.3]{ArLM}, which is itself a consequence of a construction devised in \cite{FMI}.
-Thus the proof of Corollary \ref{Main1} is closer in spirit to \cite{FMI} than to \cite{dL}. \end{remark}
+Thus in spirit, the proof of Corollary \ref{Main1} is closer to \cite{FMI} than to \cite{dL}. \end{remark}